-In addition, being live will force brands to adopt an almost instantaneous commitment to their consumers, offering quick, effective and responsible accountability to the audiences.
+Being live will force brands to adopt an almost instantaneous commitment to their consumers, offering quick, effective and responsible accountability to the audiences.
 Live videos will promote immediacy and users will demand more transparency.
 Companies must develop a greater ability to react to the needs of each community.

-The communication between brands and consumers is evolving into a “one for one” communication and brands will have to speak to their audiences through platforms like Whatsapp or Facebook Messenger in an intimate and personalized manner rather than launching a general message that may get lost.
+The communication between brands and consumers is evolving into a “one to one” communication and brands will have to speak to their audiences through platforms like Whatsapp or Facebook Messenger in an intimate and personalized manner rather than launching a general message that may get lost.
 The secret is the way they are used.
 The geolocation of the messaging apps will allow brands to send messages with offers or new products to specific groups depending on their geographic area or proximity to a store.

 *Summary of the article by David G. Natal Consumer Engagement Director at LLORENTE & CUENCA Spain.
 Available at Developing Ideas.